Imran4424/Machine-Learning-Models/README.md

 ### Support Vector Machine

 Support Vector Machine is a supervised machine learning model used for classification tasks.
 Support Vector Machines perform a classification tasks drawing a hyperplane.
 A hyperplane is a decision boundary that separates different classes.
 The goal is to find the optimal hyperplane (decision boundary) that maximizes the margin between classes.
-The hyperplane(decision boundary) is searched through maximum margin that means the hyperplane will have equidistant
+The optimal hyperplane(decision boundary) is searched through maximum margin that means the most optimal hyperplane will have equidistant from the nearest points of each classes.

+The nearest points of each class is called support vectors.

 ### Naive Bayes